MSabihkhan/minnow-Stanford/writeups/check7.md

 Checkpoint 7 Writeup
 ====================

-My name: [your name here]
+My name: Muhammad Sabih ud din khan

-My SUNet ID: [your sunetid here]
+My SUNet ID: 23L-0654

-I collaborated with: [list sunetids here]
+I collaborated with: Ammar Noor Zia 23L-0558

-I would like to thank/reward these classmates for their help: [list sunetids here]
+I would like to thank/reward these classmates for their help: Subaina Munib 23L-0778

-This checkpoint took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This checkpoint took me about 2.5 hours to do.
+I [did] attend the lab session.

 Solo portion:

-- Did your implementation successfully start and end a conversation with another copy of itself? [y/n]
+Yes, my implementation successfully started and ended a conversation with another copy of itself.
+I ran the server on port 4000 and the client on 4001, and text typed in one window appeared in the other.

-- Did it successfully transfer a one-megabyte file, with contents identical upon receipt? [y/n]
+Yes, it successfully transferred a one-megabyte file.

-- Please describe what code changes, if any, were necessary to pass these steps:
+I compared the SHA256 checksums of the sent file and the received file, and they were identical.
 Group portion:

-- Who is your lab partner (and what is their SUNet ID, e.g. "winstein"?

-- Did your implementations successfully start and end a conversation with each other (with each implementation acting as ``client'' or as ``server'')?

-- Did you successfully transfer a one-megabyte file between your two implementations, with contents identical upon receipt?

-- Please describe what code changes, if any, were necessary to pass these steps, either by you or your lab partner.
+Partner: Subaina Munib
+SUNet ID:  23L-0778

+We successfully connected client-to-server and transferred the file.

 Creative portion (if you did anything for our creative challenge,
                   please boast about it!)